opendata-swiss/ogdch_checker/README.md

 ### Statistics

-The checker sends additional emails with some statistics about each run to the default contsct.
+The checker sends additional emails with some statistics about each run to the default contact.
 The followings statistics will be emailed:

 - a list of checks that have been performed together with the counts of how often the errors occured